Jenniferazeng/hyphenateinc.github.io/pages/ios/ios_group.md

 /*!
  @enum
  @brief Group type
- @constant EMGroupStylePrivateOnlyOwnerInvite private group, after creation, only Owner is allowed to invite users to join the group
+ @constant AgoraGroupStylePrivateOnlyOwnerInvite private group, after creation, only Owner is allowed to invite users to join the group
- @constant EMGroupStylePrivateMemberCanInvite Private group, after creation, only Owner and group members are allowed to invite users to join the group
+ @constant AgoraGroupStylePrivateMemberCanInvite Private group, after creation, only Owner and group members are allowed to invite users to join the group
- @constant EMGroupStylePublicJoinNeedApproval public group.
+ @constant AgoraGroupStylePublicJoinNeedApproval public group.
 After creation, only Owner is allowed to invite users to join.
 Users who are not members of the group need to send an application to join the group.
 After the owner approves his application, he can join the group
- @constant EMGroupStylePublicOpenJoin public group, after the creation is completed, non-group members are allowed to join the group without the approval of the administrator
+ @constant AgoraGroupStylePublicOpenJoin public group, after the creation is completed, non-group members are allowed to join the group without the approval of the administrator
  @discussion
-    eGroupStyle+Private：Private group, only allow group members to invite people to join the group eGroupStyle+Public： Public groups, allowing non-group members to join the group */ typedef NS_ENUM(NSInteger, EMGroupStyle){
+    eGroupStyle+Private：Private group, only allow group members to invite people to join the group eGroupStyle+Public： Public groups, allowing non-group members to join the group */ typedef NS_ENUM(NSInteger, AgoraGroupStyle){
-    EMGroupStylePrivateOnlyOwnerInvite  = 0,
+    AgoraGroupStylePrivateOnlyOwnerInvite  = 0,
-    EMGroupStylePrivateMemberCanInvite,
+    AgoraGroupStylePrivateMemberCanInvite,
-    EMGroupStylePublicJoinNeedApproval,
+    AgoraGroupStylePublicJoinNeedApproval,
-    EMGroupStylePublicOpenJoin,
+    AgoraGroupStylePublicOpenJoin,
 };
 ```